Share

 The Cost of “Reasonable”

-Susman pushed the question further: What happens if California successfully reforms its regulations, competition returns, and insurers begin writing again — but prices still go up?
+Susman pushed the conversation further: What happens if California successfully reforms its regulations, competition returns, insurers begin writing again — and prices still go up?

 Lackey didn’t hesitate.